ORNL/cpp-proposals-pub/D1673/blas_interface.md

 *[Note:*

-The point of `ReturnLayout` is to give implementations freedom to optimize applying `layout_transpose` twice in a row.
-However, implementations are not required to optimize arbitrary combinations of nested `layout_transpose` interspersed with other nested layouts.
+Implementations may optimize applying `layout_transpose` twice in a row.
+However, implementations need not optimize arbitrary combinations of nested `layout_transpose` interspersed with other nested layouts.

 --*end note]*